Get Your Round 1 Offer

 Visiting a school is the best way to explore if it may be the right place for you.
 It’s also a great way to see how long the trip is from home.
 During the school year, contact schools directly to find out if they have special events or student-guided tours.
-This fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
+In the fall, attend the high school fairs—at these events, you can meet with representatives from different schools on the same day, in the same place.
 Find open house and high school fair dates in the calendar below:

 There are two rounds of high school admissions.
-Be sure to apply in Round 1!
-There will be fewer options in Round 2.

 Use MySchools and the NYC High School Directory and talk with your school counselor to decide which 12 programs to apply to in Round 1.
 Applying to 12 programs makes it more likely that you’ll get an offer to a program of your choice!

 The deadline to apply to high school in Round 1 for the 2019-2020 school year has passed.